Blacka Di Danca: A Transition to Music

 In 2019, Blacka released his first single titled “Bubble Up”.
-The song inspired several viral dance videos through TikTok and Instagram.
+The song inspired thousands of viral dance videos through TikTok and Instagram.
 Fans from all over the world began submitting their own versions of “Bubble Up” which was included in the song’s official music video.
 Blacka’s second release titled “Another One” has also gone viral on social media platforms, along with his latest singles “Di Sauce” and “Buss Down”.
 Similar to his appeal with dancing and entertainment, Blacka’s music has begun to infiltrate and connect with fans all over the globe.

 Forward Movements

 As Blacka continues to build the footprint of the Danca empire on both coasts, his focus has been to delve deeper into marketing, viral campaigns, brand identity design, and his passion for Blockchain technology.
-Blacka is the CEO of Danca, the parent company of Danca Agency and Danca Mafia Records.
+Blacka is the Founder of Danca, the parent company of Danca Media and Danca Music Group.

 He continues to appear on screen in major films such as Yellow Girl and Me and TikTok phenomena such as the recent “Buss Down” challenge, which has over 50 million views.
 In 2020, “Buss Down” was selected by ESPN Music as one of the main songs for the NBA playoffs and Finals.
-In 2021, Team Salut, the producers of Afro B’s single “Joanna” teamed up with Blacka to release a “Buss Down” remix on Danca Mafia Records titled “I Like That” by Team Salut and Blacka Di Danca.
+In 2021, Team Salut, the producers of Afro B’s single “Joanna” teamed up with Blacka to release a “Buss Down” remix on his label titled “I Like That” by Team Salut and Blacka Di Danca.

-Solidifying a legacy of inspiration, Blacka also launched Danca Athletic Sneakers, to inspire dancers to amplify their greatness.
-“Even if it feels like nobody sees you, everyone does,” says Blacka.
-The first release from Danca Athletic Sneakers is an all-white and gold model.
-“The all-white keeps you focused on your feet and the gold shine keep everyone else focused on your feet.”
-In 2021, Danca Athletic released an all-pink design titled “Danca Ballerinas”.

-An inspiration to the new generation of dancers, Blacka Di Danca continues to inspire others to simply do their best, dance their best, and build the life of their dreams.
+An inspiration to the new generation of creatives and athletes, Blacka Di Danca continues to inspire others to simply do their best, be their best, and build the life of their dreams.